Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Simulation studies

 \subsubsection{Relative efficiency}

-Figures \ref{fig:quadratic_all_in_one}-\ref{fig:interaction_all_in_one} present the relative efficiency (as defined in Section \ref{subsec:simdesign}, i.e., ${{\rm var}(\widehat{\theta}^{\text{UNADJ}})}/{{\rm var}(\widehat{\theta})}$ for $\widehat{\theta}$ or ${{\rm var}(\widehat{\eta}^{\text{UNADJ}})}/{{\rm var}(\widehat{\eta})}$ for $\widehat{\eta}$) of IPW, OW, AIPW and AOW (AIPW-mis and AOW-mis) for WR and WD across sample sizes ranging from 60 to 600 when the data generating process follows the quadratic association model (Figure \ref{fig:quadratic_all_in_one}) and the covariate interaction model (Figure \ref{fig:interaction_all_in_one}), respectively.
+Figures \ref{fig:quadratic_all_in_one}-\ref{fig:interaction_all_in_one} present the relative efficiency of IPW, OW, AIPW and AOW (AIPW-mis and AOW-mis) for WR and WD across sample sizes ranging from 60 to 600 when the data generating process follows the quadratic association model (Figure \ref{fig:quadratic_all_in_one}) and the covariate interaction model (Figure \ref{fig:interaction_all_in_one}), respectively.
 In each figure, we consider four scenarios: (A) balanced design with a correctly specified outcome regression model; (B) balanced design with a mis-specified outcome regression model; (C) unbalanced design with a correctly specified outcome regression model; (D) unbalanced design with a mis-specified outcome regression model.